anpham6/chrome-docs/_sources/cloud/ibm.rst.txt

 - **npm** i *@pi-r/ibm*

-.. warning:: Maintanence officially ended with the ``pi-r 0.8.3`` release on **October 12, 2024**.
+.. warning:: Maintenence officially ended with the ``pi-r 0.8.3`` release on **October 12, 2024**.
 This product is no longer part of the reference implementation.

 Storage
 =======